-The luxury industry may have lost a bit of its luster lately: in 2014, Prada’s third-quarter profits sunk 44%; LVMH sales growth has slowed down; and the share prices of recently listed luxury companies have fallen by a quarter.
+The luxury industry may have lost a bit of its luster lately: in 2014, Prada’s third-quarter profits sunk 44%; LVMH sales growth has slowed down; and analysts downgraded their recommendations for some listed companies.

 There are several reasons for this.
 First, weak economic performance in parts of Europe and Asia is deflating consumer demand in those areas.
 Second, societal shifts, including a crackdown on corruption gift giving in China and last year’s protests in Hong Kong, are stealing some of the industry’s cache.
 At the same time, a lack of truly innovative products has failed to energize consumers.

 But there is a big and most important reason: the luxury consumer base has changed.
 It’s not your grandmother’s luxury market today, which brings tremendous growth opportunity for the luxury brands that can evolve with the changing face of affluence and market to these new customers based on their individual needs.
 [Read more…]

 About a dozen years ago, sitting in her blue and white David Hicks and Billy Baldwin design-inspired kitchen in her 6000-square-foot Pierre Hotel co-op overlooking Central Park, Tory Burch set about to create an affordable clothing line that she and her friends would like to wear.
 By this time, Tory Burch was already something of a socialite and had appeared in the pages of Vogue and on the cover of Town & Country.
 Not entirely to the manor born, but close enough, Tory, a graduate of the University of Pennsylvania, had worked in the fashion industry, not in design, but in advertising and public relations.
 Perhaps this is where she learned about marketing and branding, or perhaps she just has very good instincts.